eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

           name: http-port
         command: ["sleep"]
         args: ["1000"]
+        env:
+        - name: USER
+          valueFrom: (injects a key/value pair from the configmap as an environment variable)
+            configMapKeyRef:
+              name: <config-map-name>
+              key: <key-name>
+        envFrom: (injects the entire configmap as an environment variables)
+        - configMapRef:
+            name: <config-map-name>
 ```

 * All pods deployed by this replication controller will have the name of the `ReplicationController` as their pod name